iamseeley/ts-wiki/journal/testjournal copy.md

 ---
-title: Journal Entry Title
+title: testjournal
 tags:
   - Tag1
   - Tag2
 updated_at: 2023-09-03T12:00:00Z
 ---

-# John Muir Trail 2023
+# this is a test.